electrovir/byu_baja/documentation/tests/bluetooth_transmission_rate/readme.md

 There isn't really a target value for this frequency.
 I want it to be higher than ``60 Hz`` so that transitions will look smooth on the HUD, but it doesn't matter that much.
 Honestly, as long as the frequency is higher than ``10 Hz`` it'll be fine.
 Therefore, there's no point in pushing the frequency so far that the data starts getting garbled.

 **Increasing the amount of data being sent from the Arduino in each line may alter these results.**

+### Results 2

+I've discovered that if I only send data in big chunks that the data sampling speed can then be increased.
+At the moment of writing this, for example, data is saved into a long string about every ``5 ms`` and then at about every ``25 ms`` the data is transmitted.